 As well as reporting on funnel KPIs, it’s key to use specific reports on how well different product offers and discounts work to distinguish between different personalization systems.
 These should show the number of visitors engaging with the personalization elements and their outcomes, such as clickthrough rates, conversion rates, and revenue generated as a result of being presented with these elements.

-It’s important to have a personalization tool which allows you to compare your site performance over time, as well as one which is transparent about how the tool is performing.
+It’s important to have a personalization tool that allows you to compare your site performance over time, as well as one which is transparent about how the tool is performing.
 For example, key statistics such as page impressions, total order value, and overall conversion rate.

-Additionally, there should be in-depth reports on each aspect of the tool’s functionality, and their outcomes.
+Additionally, there should be in-depth reports on each aspect of the tool’s functionality, and its outcomes.
 The ultimate aim of any performance report should be to provide the user with data on past performance, linked to an obvious action to improve performance going forward.